wwlorey/williamlorey.com/src/pages/social-media.md

 I believe that both explanations are in part true.
 Whatever people do, they do it for themselves.
-This may sound unnecessarily harsh, but stick with me.
+This may sound unnecessarily harsh, but stick with me:

 Have you ever volunteered?
 This could have been any such donation - helping to prepare a meal at a food kitchen, shoveling snow